colbell/bitsa/README.md

 * <http://github.com/colbell/bitsa>

-A command line tool to access your GMail contacts.
+A command line tool to access your GMail/Google Apps contacts.
 Designed to be used from Mutt but should be able to be used from any email client that supports calling external programs.